Humorous Basketball Stories

-The following are quotes from the many contributors to my two-part book project entitled, The Engineers: A Western New York Basketball Story who were gracious enough to each tell their stories.
-The contributors will also be acknowledged in the books themselves and these are being shared for promotional purposes.
-To tell this story the way I wanted to tell it with depth and substance, I couldn’t have done it on my own.
-Telling this story was a long process and there were times when I felt self-doubt and wondered if this was a big waste of time.
-Each contributor reminded me in their own way that I was creating something worthwhile and to stay the course.
-Thank you all again.
+The following are funny quotes from the many contributors to my book project entitled, The Engineers: A Western New York Basketball Story.
+Telling this story with depth and substance the way I wanted to tell it was truly a team effort.
+I could not have done it on my own.
+Telling this story was furthermore a long process.
+There were bouts of self-doubt where I wondered if this was a waste of time.
+Each contributor though reminded me in their own way that I was creating something worthwhile and to stay the course.
+Thank you to all of you.

 Adrian Baugh, Player, Buffalo Traditional High School